 Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Delivered to the U. S. Army serial number unknown.
+Delivered to the U. S. Army Air Force (USAAF) as P-38H Lightning serial number 42-6682? (last digit unconfirmed).
 Ferried overseas to Australia and reassembled.

 Assigned to the 5th Air Force.
 No known nickname or nose art.